NANDKLFSAJDKJHAjkhdsakxz1312/dllab/README.md

 ```

 #### 3. Set Project Folder Location
-In the configuration file, you need to specify the location of your project files.
-For example, if your project is located at
-'D:\HAR\pythonProject\input_pipeline_s2l' , you should set it as follows:
+In the configuration file, you need to specify the location of tfrecord files, which are goting to be generated after you run main.py.
+For example, if your project is located at 'D:\HAR\pythonProject' , you should set it as follows:

     load.data_dir=r'D:\HAR\pythonProject\input_pipeline_s2l'